FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Gilliam research.
 Another 189 words(14 lines of text) covering the years 1276, 1283, 1379, 1524, 1636, 1682, 1665, 1701, 1690 and 1699 are included under the topic Early Gilliam History in all our PDF Extended History products.

 Another 265 words(19 lines of text) are included under the topic Early Gilliam Notables in all our PDF Extended History products.

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Gilliam or a variant listed above:

-Gilliam Settlers in the United States in the 17th Century
+Gilliam Settlers in United States in the 17th Century

-Gilliam Settlers in the United States in the 19th Century
+Gilliam Settlers in United States in the 19th Century

-Gilliam Settlers in the United States in the 20th Century
+Gilliam Settlers in United States in the 20th Century

 The Gilliam Family Crest was acquired from the Houseofnames.com archives.
 The Gilliam Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.